 This organization has a Multi Cultural Outreach program that increases education and awareness on culture and diversity.
 If you wish to support other youth in the community, reach out to Leroy to ask to volunteer and make a difference.

 Hosts cultural workshops and events to spread diversity and knowledge on the Latin American culture.
 They are in need of volunteers yearly.

 These books will enhance our knowledge and empower you.
 They will give you tools to continue the fight.
 Knowledge is power.

 We know Black students may have feelings of fear reaching out to police during these times, but if you have become a victim of a hate crime, or are experiencing discrimination, please report to the London Police.
-If you need support please contact our Lissette Ochoa, Special Advisor to the Principal on Diversity & Inclusion or Marianne Simm, Vice Principal of Students.
+If you need support please contact our Lissette Ochoa, Special Advisor to the Principal on Diversity & Inclusion.